-- 17.1 A shared risk management strategy which will include risk monitoring and a reporting process for the Parties and the IJB will be established by the time functions are delegated to the IJB.
-In developing this shared risk management strategy, the Parties will review the shared risk management arrangements currently in operation, including the Parties' own Risk Registers. - 17.2 There will be shared risk management across the Parties and the IJB for significant risks that impact on integrated service provision.
-The Parties and the IJB will consider these risks as a matter of course and notify each other where the risks may have changed.
+17.1 A shared risk management strategy is in place which includes risk monitoring and a reporting process for the Parties and the IJB.
+This will be updated as needed and particularly when this scheme is revised, and any additional functions delegated so that it is updated by the time such functions are delegated to the IJB.
+In developing this shared risk management strategy, the Parties reviewed the shared risk management arrangements in operation, including the Parties' own Risk Registers.

-- 17.3 The Parties will provide the IJB with support, guidance and advice through their respective Risk Managers, in order to be reassured that the IJB's Risk Register is credible and appropriate.
-The Risk Register will be available to the Board from the day it is established. - 17.4 A single Risk Register will be developed for the IJB.
-The process to be used in developing a single Risk Register will involve members of the IJB establishing a risk framework by identifying risks to the development of the Strategic Plan.
-This risk framework will in turn be used by operational units of integrated services and each unit will require to contribute towards the Risk Register by identifying relevant risks and mitigation of those risks. - 17.5 The single Risk Register will be developed alongside the Strategic Plan, and will be modified as necessary in line with the development of the Strategic Plan.
+- 17.2 There will be shared risk management across the Parties and the IJB for significant risks that impact on integrated service provision.
+The Parties and the IJB will consider these risks as a matter of course and notify each other where the risks may have changed. - 17.3 The Parties will provide the IJB with support, guidance and advice through their respective Risk Managers, in order to be reassured that the IJB's Risk Register is credible and appropriate. - 17.4 A single Strategic Risk Register has been developed for the IJB.
+The process used in developing a single Risk Register involved members of the IJB establishing a risk framework by identifying risks to the development of the Strategic Plan.
+This risk framework in turn was used by operational units of integrated services and each unit was required to contribute towards the Risk Register by identifying relevant risks and mitigation of those risks. - 17.5 The single Risk Register will continue to be developed alongside the Strategic Plan and will be modified as necessary in line with the development of the Strategic Plan.
 The single Risk Register will be completed and available to the IJB for the date functions are delegated to the IJB. - 17.6 Any changes to risk management strategies shall be requested through formal paper to the IJB.